 Prepaid SIM card, commute arrangement to the airport, medication expenses such as vaccinations updates and body checkups.

-STAGE THREE: AFTER ARRIVAL
+STAGE THREE: AFTER MOVING TO SPAIN

 Spain provides public health care.
 However, if you are on your way to the USA, this category may be very different.
 Although the Spanish health care system is well planned, it still requires foreigners to obtain private health insurance before applying for a local residence permit.